bz0qyz/unipi/README.md

 ### Installation
 The main python script has an argument for installation `--install`, however it is immature and you will need to do some manual tasks to get everything working correctly.

-The installer will copy / create files to locations baased on the installation prefix.
-By default the prefix is `/usr/local` The automated install will do the following:
+The installer will copy / create files to locations based on the installation prefix.
+By default the prefix is `/usr/local`, however it can be specified by using the `--install-prefix` command argument.

+The automated install will do the following:
 - Copy the main script (itself) `unipi.py` to `[prefix]/bin` with execute permissions
 - Copy the example configuration files to `[prefix]/etc/unipi`.
 They will be owned by root with a umask of `0600`